ryancramerdesign/ProcessWire/README.md

+# Deploy to Azure Support

+Now you can deploy ProcessWire to Azure (Web App) with InApp MYSQL.

+[![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 # Welcome to ProcessWire 2.7

-[![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

 This document is in Markdown.
 An HTML formatted version of this document can be read at: https://processwire.com/download/readme